 Naturally, you’d avoid paying for the expensive repairs come springtime.
 That’s why you should drain the pool to below the level of the skimmer or the filtration system.

-If these elements have too much pressure, they’d move towards the air pillow instead of damaging the pool.
+If these elements have too much pressure, they will move toward the air pillow instead of damaging the pool.
 That way, even if you want to drain most of the pool water, a closely-fitting cover will still prevent most of the damage.

 The maintenance of swimming pools

-A swimming pool of any kind is a great luxury, but this also means that you have to make a lot of effort on its maintenance.
-If you’re not aware of how to winterize an above ground pool properly, be prepared to pay through the nose.
+A swimming pool of any kind is a great luxury, but this also means that you have to make a lot of effort in its maintenance.
+If you’re not aware of how to winterize an above-ground pool properly, be prepared to pay through the nose.

 Think of your swimming pool as an investment.
 It can give you a lot of return for the money you spent on construction and water.
 However, if you don’t want this investment to fail, knowing how to drain its pipes and secure it from damage is a must.

 The cold weather can freeze up certain areas of the pool.
 Additionally, it can also attract twigs, leaves, and other forms of debris into the pool.
 If you don’t winterize properly, you could end up with a choked and dirty pool that’s unfit for immediate use.

 Once you know how to winterize an above-ground pool correctly, you likely won’t have to pay for repairing much damage in the warmer weather.
 Plus, you can reopen an undamaged pool more easily when the right season rolls around.

 Some above-ground pools are not necessarily installed inside the ground but stand above it.
 This type of pool is more economical and easier to protect during the winter.
 All you have to do is pull off the detachable parts and store away the whole pool in a large indoor area.
 Make sure you follow the storage instructions on the package: don’t just wing it.

 When Is the Right Time to Winterize Your Above Ground Pool?